vuolter/hono-compress/README.md

 This project is a fork of [bun-compression](https://github.com/sunneydev/bun-compression), which itself is a fork of [elysia-compression](https://github.com/gusb3ll/elysia-compression).

-Both projects were not maintained and lacked many of the features I was looking for, so I started with them, but ended up rewriting and expanding many parts.
+Both projects were not maintained and lacked many of the features I was looking for, so I started with them, but ended up rewriting and expanding many parts...

 This project was also inspired by [hono/compress](https://github.com/honojs/hono), [expressjs/compression](https://github.com/expressjs/compression) and [elysia-compress](https://github.com/vermaysha/elysia-compress).